 清浄心身 - It Purifies both Mind and Body

-For centuries it was believed that the pure natural woods, spices and herbs used in Japanese incense had healing and psychological benefits.
+For centuries it was believed that the pure natural woods, spices and resins used in Japanese incense had healing and psychological benefits.
 Recent scientific studies have showed that many natural ingredients used in pure natural incense do indeed live up to these beliefs.
 Whether it is the calming of Frankincense, the relaxing of lavender, or Cypress for stimulating concentration, pure incense ingredients provide many benefits to both mind and body.

 能払汚穢 - It Removes Impurity